- Filter by licence type — Toggle between resident and non-resident pricing to see the chart adjust automatically.

 Are non-resident licences always more expensive?

 Yes — in every province, non-resident fishing licences cost more than resident licences.
-This is common across countries worldwide, as licence revenue funds local fishery management.
+This is standard practice worldwide, as licence revenue funds local fishery management.
 The markup varies: some provinces charge 2–3× the resident price while others charge 5× or more for an annual licence.
 Use the chart above to compare resident vs non-resident pricing province by province.

 Do licence prices change every year?

 Most provinces review and adjust fees periodically — some annually, others every few years.
-Ontario typically adjusts fees at the start of each calendar year, while BC and Alberta update at the start of their April 1 licence year.
+Ontario follows a calendar-year licence period (January 1 – December 31), while BC, Alberta, and most other provinces use an April 1 – March 31 licence year.
 We verify and update all prices each season.
-For detailed breakdowns, visit the Cost Calculator.

-📅 Data last verified: March 2026.
-All prices sourced from official provincial registries.
+Last updated: March 2026.
 Tax may apply in some provinces.